System Design Space

 Raft

-Election timeout + majority vote + term.
-The de facto standard for many control plane systems.
+Election timeout, majority vote, and terms.
+The de facto standard for many control-plane systems.

 ZooKeeper

-Ephemeral sequential znode pattern: the youngest znode becomes the leader.
+Ephemeral sequential znode pattern: the znode with the lowest sequence number becomes the leader.

 etcd

-Leases + Compare-And-Swap + lock API.
-Often used for leadership in cloud-native systems.
+Leases, Compare-And-Swap, and a lock API.
+Often used for leader election in cloud-native systems.

 Kubernetes